List of Coronation Street characters introduced in 2013: Maddie Heath

 Maddie Ivy Heath, played by Amy James-Kelly, made her first screen appearance on 25 December 2013.
 Maddie was introduced as a love interest for Sophie Webster (Brooke Vincent).
 Maddie is homeless and she and Sophie meet at a soup kitchen.
 Sophie's mother, Sally (Sally Dynevor), will "take an instant disliking" to Maddie.
-Vincent commented "Maddie shakes things up, she's very much a Kylie Platt or Becky McDonald character but a lot worse.
+Vincent commented "Maddie shakes things up, she's very much a Kylie Platt (Paula Lane) or Becky McDonald (Katherine Kelly) character but a lot worse.
 She's very demanding and hard to read – you're intrigued by her.
 I think she's a good match for Sophie, who stands her ground with her."
 David Brown from the Radio Times praised the character, saying "It seems to me that Maddie is fast turning into this season's Becky Granger.
 Which isn't a bad thing – actress Amy Kelly does have the convincing feel of a Katherine Kelly about her."
 On 15 June 2014, it was revealed that Kelly had signed a new contract that would see her stay on the show for another year.
 Kelly was originally only meant to stay on the show for a short time, but following after the producers promise to keep Maddie on the show as long as he was executive producer, she was offered a longer stay.

 Maddie is first seen at the homeless shelter on Christmas Day.
 After Sally makes a comment about her having bad manners, she pushes her face into a trifle.
 When Sally notices her handbag has gone missing, she blames Maddie, although she denies any knowledge of it.
 Sally is upset when she finds out her watch was left in her stolen handbag, and so Sophie asks Maddie for it back.
 Maddie asks for fifty pounds in response, but Sophie tricks her and refuses to pay her the money.
 Furious, Maddie breaks into the Webster's house and steals the watch back.
 When Sophie confronts her again, Maddie reveals her mother is mentally ill and she has a younger brother, Ben.
 Maddie later kisses Sophie.
 Sophie invites Maddie back to her house for dinner on her birthday, but she later leaves after Sally offends her.

 Maddie is later offered a job at the local factory, Underworld, when the boss Carla Connor (Alison King) is impressed by Maddie's determination to save Deirdre Barlow's (Anne Kirkbride) missing dog, Eccles.
 Carla is furious, however, that Maddie and Sophie stole her brand new expensive car in order to do so.
 In early in the year.